databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_height
 **********

-.. function:: rst_height(raster)
+.. function:: rst_height(tile)

-    Returns the height of the raster in pixels.
+    Returns the height of the raster tile in pixels.

     :param tile: A column containing the raster tile.
 For < 0.3.11 string representing the path to a raster file or byte array.
     :type col: Column (RasterTileType)